adamwan-nexplore/guidebook-nxp-hk/how-we-hire/hiring-engineers.md

 - The take-home assignment should be simple and straight-forward
   - Although a working software will be the primary measure,
   - Good engineering practices will show the engineers to be proficient:
-    - good quality
+    - concise
     - future proof
     - developer favour

 ### 2) Video - Feedback & Deep Dive Interview (1 hour)
 - Review and discuss on the assignment the candidate worked on
-- Focus more on the behaviours of the candidate, the candidate might expect there can be some case studies or non-engineering discussion on
+- Focus more on the behaviours of the candidate, the candidate might expect that there can be some case studies or non-engineering discussion on
     - team communications
     - engineering processes
     - product requirement & quality